The best wireless adaptors remain incredibly useful even in 2023, as they can allow pretty much any device to connect to a Wi-Fi network.

 The attractive design of this PCI card includes a custom heatsink to keep it running cool when in use, as well.
 This does make it a little bit more tricky to install than other adaptors, and the extension cable could do with being a bit longer, but overall this is a fantastic PCI wireless adaptor.

-Don't be put off by the spider-like design of the Trendnet TEW-809UB - this is one of the most powerful wireless adaptors money can buy right now.
+Don't be put off by the spider-like design of the Trendnet TEW-809UB that makes it look like something from HG Wells' War of the Worlds.
+For this is one of the most powerful and best wireless adaptors money can buy right now.
 Sure, it's big and bulky, but it comes with four large antennae that can be positioned to maximise the range this adaptor can achieve.

-Add support for Beamforming, and you've got a formidable USB wireless adaptor that can allow your device to access your Wi-FI network from previously unreachable locations.
+Add support for Beamforming - which increases real-time performance by directing stronger wireless signals to each device's specific location - and you've got a formidable USB wireless adaptor that can allow your device to access your Wi-FI network from previously unreachable locations.

 Again, it comes with external antennae for improving reception, and it's small enough to be easily installed in desktop PCs - even ones with very compact cases.

-For added value, the Asus USB-AC68 also includes a desktop cradle for use in the home or office, making it a good choice for a desktop PC as well.
+For added value, the Asus USB-AC68 also includes a desktop cradle for use in the home or office, which not only means you can maximise the location of its dual 3-position external antennas, but it also makes it a good choice for a desktop PC as well.

-It supports AC1200 speeds and is dual-band.
+It still delivers data transfer speeds of up to 876 Mbps, supports AC1200 speeds, and is dual-band.
 There's also MU-MIMO and Beamforming tech packed into its small body.
 Best of all, the asking price is almost as small as the device itself, making this a great budget choice that doesn't compromise on performance.

 - These are the best wireless routers